 For propagation purposes, you should keep the flower to obtain seeds.
 Otherwise, it is good to bid farewell to flowers.

 You can remove the flowers and use the siderites instead for propagation.

 Also, remove old and spent leaves and browning foliage to keep your plant looking healthy.

 Spider Plant Flower Meaning

-Spider Plant is also associated with a number of positive meanings, such as luck, renewal, fertility, and protection.
+Spider Plant has several positive meanings, such as luck, renewal, fertility, and protection.

-It’s long, grass-like leaves are said to symbolize the concept of growth, and its many small white flowers are said to represent hope.
+Its long, grass-like leaves symbolize the concept of growth, and its many small white flowers are said to represent hope.

-Additionally, the spider plant is often associated with renewal and fertility due to its ability to quickly reproduce and fill a space with lush foliage.
+Additionally, the spider plant is often associated with renewal and fertility due to its ability to reproduce and fill a space with lush foliage quickly.

-All these meanings make the spider plant a popular choice for those looking to bring positivity into their home.
+All these meanings make the spider plant popular for those looking to bring positivity into their home.